DharaniSureshBabu/DharaniSureshBabu.github.io/md/madison_timeseries.md

 ------------------------------------------------------------------------

-## Plotting the precpitation column (PRCP) vs time to explore the data
+## Plotting the Precpitation column (PRCP) and Observed Temperature( TOBS) vs Time to explore the data

 ```python
 madison_df.plot()